Franzzzzzzzz/NDDEM/README.md

 cd ..
 ```

-You can run an example from the `examples` folder as that oper:
+You can run an example from the `examples` folder as:

 ```
 ./bin/DEMND 2 42 examples/in.example